Table of Contents

 LUKS

-To create encrypted LUKS volume you must use luksFormat command:
+To create an encrypted LUKS volume, use cryptsetup's luksFormat command:

 cryptsetup -v luksFormat /dev/md2

-To access contents of LUKS volume you must use luksOpen command:
+To access the contents of the LUKS volume, you must use cryptsetup's luksOpen command:

 Formatting and mounting filesystems